algolia/docsearch/docs/src/faq.md

 ### What data are you collecting?

 The data we save in the index is the data we extract from your website markup, in a custom JSON format instead of HTML.
-Exactly which part of the page is defined in your custom config.
+Which part of the page is defined in your custom config.

 As the website owner, we also give you access to the Algolia Analytics dashboard, that will let you have more data about the anonymized searches that were done on your website.
 You'll be able to see the most searched terms, or those with no results.

+_If you don't have Analytics access, send us an email and we'll enable it._

 ### Where is my data hosted?